top of page

 The Growing Importance of Hybrid Workplaces

 The hybrid workplace model combines remote work and in-office attendance, giving flexibility to employees while maintaining operational efficiency.
-In a Gartner survey, 47% of organizations said they plan to support a hybrid work environment, making effective training essential.
+In a Gartner survey, 47% of organizations indicated they plan to support a hybrid work environment, making effective training essential.

 Enhancing Engagement and Retention